 Prices verified at time of publication.
 Vial sizes vary — always compare price per mg, not per vial.

 The pricing reality: Ion Peptide is not the cheapest option on most individual compounds.
 Ascension's 50% discount makes them unbeatable on shared catalog items.
-EZ Peptides often has lower base prices on popular compounds like semaglutide.
-Where Ion competes is on compounds the others don't carry (LL-37, SS-31, blends) and on overall value when you factor in the blend convenience — buying a pre-mixed BPC-157+TB-500 at $50.15 after discount may be cheaper than sourcing both individually from separate vendors.
+EZ Peptides often has competitive base prices on popular compounds.
+Where Ion competes is on blends, non-injectable formats, and specialty compounds — buying a pre-mixed BPC-157+TB-500 at $50.15 after discount may be cheaper than sourcing both individually from separate vendors.